Black Women Are Leading the Entrepreneurship Boom

 Ruby Love has continued to successfully grow and evolve as an apparel company.
 Etienne recognized that her leak proof underwear could help those who experience stress or illness-related incontinence—men, women and the elderly.
 Her innovative products now range from period underwear, sleepwear and swimwear, to incontinence underwear, monthly period kits, reusable sanitary pads and soon to be launched athleticwear.
 Forget the crimson wave, Etienne is surfing a wave to stratospheric eCommerce success.

 Ready to get your eCommerce business started?
-Create your online store today.
+Create your free online store today.